The Chart for Coty Inc. (COTY) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $12.65, which is $3.85 above the current price.
 COTY currently public float of 357.81M and currently shorts hold a 7.64% ratio of that float.
-Today, the average trading volume of COTY was 9.70M shares.
+Today, the average trading volume of COTY was 10.01M shares.

 COTY’s Market Performance